 Feel free to replace the dried herbs with fresh herbs, if that’s what you prefer to use.

 Finally, pick a sauce or two to serve with your slab of rib roast.
 Sauce with prime rib is a marriage made in beefy heaven.
-Most are so easy to make they can be made a few days in advance.
+Most of the prime rib sauce recipes are easy to make they can be made a few days in advance.
 It also makes it easy to make a few options to serve to satisfy the array of different palettes.

 Horseradish Sauce For Prime Rib